kuy/redux-tower/README.md

 ## API / Building Blocks

-redux-saga-tower consists of several different kinds of elements/components.
+redux-tower consists of several different kinds of elements/components.
 In this section, I'd like to introduce them step by step and how to integrate with your Redux application.

 ### Routes